Mushroom Curry

 - 3 green cardamom pods – lightly bruised

-- 1 teaspoon cumin seeds
+- 1 tsp cumin seeds

 - 2 medium onions – finely chopped

-- 1 tablespoon garlic and ginger paste
+- 2 tbsp garlic and ginger paste or finely chopped garlic and ginger

-- About 100ml water
+- About 100ml water or unsalted vegetable stock

-- Salt
+- Salt and pepper to taste

 Instructions

-- Heat the oil over high heat.
-When visibly hot, toss in the mustard seeds.
-When they begin to pop after about 30 seconds, lower the temperature to medium high and add the curry leaves, cinnamon stick, cardamom pods and cumin seeds.
+- Add more oil or ghee to the pan if needed.
+You want about 1 tablespoon of oil in the pan.
+Toss in the mustard seeds.
+When they begin to crackle and pop after about 30 seconds, lower the temperature to medium high and add the curry leaves, cinnamon stick, cardamom pods and cumin seeds.

 Recommended Products